Dustyroom/flat-kit-doc/_docs/index.md

 * There is always an element of you-didn’t-think-it-can-be-done-this-way surprise thanks to FlatKit deep yet streamlined interface.
 For example, let’s take fog.
 Fog is usually a big part of any 3D environment, isn’t it?
 There are lots of methods to implement fog into the scene, often complex and complicated.
 With Flat Kit, we decided to make it as convenient as possible for the user end.
 So, the fog can be done in two ways: using **Fog Image Effect** post-effect/camera component/renderer feature or/and using **LightPlane** shader (see *Wanderer* demo scene).
 One more way would be to use **Water** shader.
 Although the latter is not necessarily an obvious choice, it still is capable of doing this.

-We are going to explain how these work and what they are down in the manual.
+We are going to explain how these work and what they are in this manual.
 Both ways suit different needs, but they really do compliment each other.

 Another example of the multi-purpose nature of our shaders is cel shading itself.
 Now, it would take a whole chapter of this manual to elaborate on cel shading.
 For now it’s only worth mentioning that the same or similar results can be made using different parameters of the shader’s interface.
 It’s important, because apart from the expected ‘Cel Shade parameter’, Flat Kit also has a bunch of additional settings to explore.
 Each additional parameter of the shader adds an extra dimension of possibilities.
 All the tools designed for cel shading can do bread and butter stuff, as well as add lots of juice.
 But what's important is that when these cel shading tools are combined, they are much more than the sum of the components — they synergise.
 We’ll talk about the importance of such a potential later in the manual.